Simecekk/BonTon-contracts/README.md

-# Shelbot - gambling game to save the planet
+# Shelbot - Charity driven gambling

 Purposes of Shelbot is to provide easy way how to gamble with unnecessary money on ton blockchain through telegram bot.